harness/developer-hub/docs/security-testing-orchestration/use-sto/download-images-from-private-registry.md

 ---
 title: Configure STO to Downlad Images from a Private Registry
-description: This topic explains how to set up the account-level Docker Connector to connect to the Harness Container Image Registry.
+description: This topic explains how to set up your STO pipelines to download scan images from a private registry.
 # sidebar_position: 2
 helpdocs_topic_id: my8n93rxnw
 helpdocs_category_id: o1zhrfo8n5